 The intent of this article is to discuss the relevance of this account for today’s world.
 It is not an attempt to defend or deny its historicity or answer the many questions that swirl around it.
 Rather, why did God inspire this account and have it included in the Bible?
 What does he want to teach us from it?

 The Historicity of the Great Flood

 I do not believe that the lesson(s) to learn from this account are concerned with how you get animals from all over the world to the ark.
-How you load enough food to feed them for a year.
+How do you load enough food to feed them for a year?
 Or where the water came from to cover Mt.
-Everest under 45 feel of water.
+Everest under 45 feet of water?
 Those are interesting questions that I have spent way too much time trying to answer.
 But, for this article, they are irrelevant.

 The Story in Brief

 Genesis has recorded a downward spiral of humanity.
 From creation as God’s image-bearers, within a few chapters, they are described as desperately wicked.
 The first five-plus chapters have demonstrated the corruption that humanity had fallen into.
 And they set the stage for God to do something about it.

 Because of human wickedness, God determined to destroy his creation and the life on it.
 But Noah was described as a righteous man who walked with God.
 So God instructed him to build a big boat that he would use to save the lives of his family as well as a remnant of the other life God had created.